jhradilek/vim-snippets/UltiSnips/docbk.markdown

 # DocBook 4.5 Snippets for UltiSnips

-The **docbk.snippets** file provides a complete set of snippets for the DocBook 4.5 XML language acording to [DocBook: The Definitive Guide](http://www.docbook.org/tdg/), version 2.0.17.
+The **docbk.snippets** file provides a complete set of snippets for the DocBook 4.5 XML language according to [DocBook: The Definitive Guide](http://www.docbook.org/tdg/), version 2.0.17.

 ## Snippets for DocBook 4.5 Elements